Flagship Brief | Industrial Infrastructure

 Summary

 Industrial parks have become a central policy instrument supporting Ukraine's industrial transition.
-By combining targeted tax incentives, infrastructure support, and integration with European supply chains, Ukraine is creating structured entry points for international manufacturing investment.
+By combining targeted tax incentives, infrastructure support, and integration logic with European supply chains, Ukraine is creating conditional entry points for international manufacturing investment.

-For investors seeking near-shoring opportunities in Europe, the industrial park framework is becoming a practical gateway into Ukraine's evolving production economy.
+For investors seeking near-shoring opportunities in Europe, the industrial park framework is becoming a potentially practical gateway into Ukraine's evolving production economy where site readiness is sufficiently real.

 The Strategic Context